 Presenting the display of wealth as aesthetic statement is what makes architecture different from building.

 It’s clear now that the big difference between pilotis and columns is that pilotis are a more expensive way of doing the same thing.
 Pilotis force the client to pay for an expensive transfer slab to replicate the function of inexpensive ground.
 Genius!

 Pilotis are thus more architectural than columns.

 Horizontal windows provide a more evenly distributed illumination but the structural cost is those lengthy and expensive transfer beams known as lintels.
-Horizontal windows thus don’t feature in vernacular architectures and it is from this that their modernity derives.
+Horizontal windows thus don’t feature in vernacular architectures and it’s from this that their modernity derives.
 But if horizontal windows were merely modern, the idea of expensively delineating space that wasn’t going to be used was revolutionary – it was a new type of architectural beauty.
 The idea of pilotis found immediate and multiple expression throughout the architectural world in the late twenties and early thirties.
 Here’s a 1928 house in Brno by Jan Víšek.

 This is the ground floor of Moisei Ginzburg and Ignatii Milinis’ 1928 Narkomfin building in Moscow.

 Here’s a 1931 proposal by William Lescaze for New York’s first slab block housing on Chrystie-Forsyth street.
-[Remember, this is before America was supposed to know about this stuff.]
+[Remember, this is before America was supposed to have known about this stuff.]

 The Casa al Villaggio dei Giornalisti in Milan by Luigi Figini.
 1934.